Staff

 The Governed Operations Layer is where work is performed — where decisions translate into outcomes and where the system interacts with the outside world.
 Agents, workflows, automation, integrations, and external operations all execute here.

 Critically, operations do not own governance, intelligence, or authority.
-They operate inside the constraints established by the layers around them, receiving their permissions, context, and boundaries from the architecture rather than determining them independently.
+They operate inside the constraints established by the layers around them, receiving their permissions, context, confidence thresholds, and boundaries from the architecture rather than determining them independently.
 An agent sending a customer email operates under the same governance as an agent deploying infrastructure — the authority, risk classification, and approval requirements are architectural, not discretionary.

 Autonomous operations remain accountable to governance boundaries at all times

-Workflows execute within governed authority limits
+Workflows execute within structurally defined authority limits

 External actions — emails, deployments, financial operations — are controlled and traceable